Bellevue Digital Health (Lux)

 - Regulation and stringent quality requirements limit the technological risk.

-- Equities are subject to price fluctuations and so are also exposed to the risk of price losses.
+- The fund invests in equities.
+Equities are subject to price fluctuations and so are also exposed to the risk of price losses.

-- Equities linked to technology or digitization can be subject to higher-than-average fluctuations in value.
+- Equities linked to technology and/or digitization can be subject to higher-than-average fluctuations in value.

 Review / Outlook